turingschool/backend-curriculum-site/module4/projects/quantified-self/rubric.md

 - Meets Expectations
 - Below Expectations

+### Testing

+Individual codes and uses TDD during all iterations of QS.
+For the Rails portion, test coverage must be at 100% and include happy/sad paths.
+For the Javascript portion, test coverage must be at 100% and only account for happy path.
+For the wildcard portion, test coverage is 50% or above and only accounts for happy path.

+- Above Expectations
+- Meets Expectations
+- Below Expectations

 ### Documentation

 Developer provides easy to navigate documentation showing how to setup and contribute to the application (for _all_ repositories).